msusdev/Innovation-Challenge/README.md

 # Innovation-Challenge
 The Innovation Challenge Hackathon is back!
-June 9 - 20 2025
+November 17 - 28, 2025